EU VAT place of supply rules

 For VAT purposes the place of supply rules set a common framework for deciding in which country a transaction should be subject to tax – details can be found in VAT Notice 741A.

-The new rules for supplies of digital services to non-business consumers is a specific rule so you should approach the issue as follows:
+The rules for supplies of digital services to non-business consumers is a specific rule.
+You should approach the issue as follows:

 - Determine whether it’s a digital service (because if it isn’t, the general place of supply of services rules will apply).